SheryllGDS/message-patterns/service-fault/service-fault-SMS.md

-# Fault with the service email pattern
+# Fault with the service text message pattern

-Subject: Network is down: Government Digital Service
+Sender ID number: 12345

+User tel number:

-There’s a problem with ((problem type)) so you won't be able to use it.
-We hope to fix this in ((timescale)).
+Government Digital Service: The network is down so you won't be able to use the GOV.UK Publisher.
 We’ll send you updates until the problem’s fixed.

-Thanks

-Government Digital Service team